blakekl/gotx-randomizer/docs/theme-browser-progress.md

 - **Single Responsibility**: Each component has one clear purpose
 - **Component Reduction**: Main components reduced by 64% (344 → 125 lines)
 - **Reusable Hooks**: Shared logic extracted for filtering and ordering
-- **Focused Components**: Filter controls, table, modal, and cards separated
+- **Focused Components**: Each component in its own folder for better organization
 - **Clean Interfaces**: Well-defined props and clear component boundaries
 - **Better Testability**: Individual components can be tested in isolation
 - **Enhanced Maintainability**: Changes are localized to specific components
+- **Scalable Structure**: Each component folder can contain tests, styles, and utilities

 ---